German Literature (Bachelor of Arts, B.A.)

 Career opportunities & prospects

 The Department of German Literature offers the German Literature master’s programme and is involved in the European Literatures master.
-These and other HU master’s courses can be found in the Course catalogue.
+These and other HU master’s courses can be found in the overview of HU study programmes and nationwide via the database Hochschulkompass.

 Department of German Literature